 While soil with compost is usually the most common choice for home cultivation there are other methods to consider.
 Soil is the best choice for growing organically and some cultivators credit this media to contributing to a more quality taste in the flower, it can also pose a higher risk of pest infestations.
 It’s also worth considering that most commercial soil only contains enough nutrients for 3-4 weeks of plant growth so be mindful of adding nutrients to your schedule.

-Soil/Compost – Low degree of difficulty and cost
+• Soil/Compost – Low degree of difficulty and cost

-Coco/Perlite – Medium degree of difficulty with low to medium cost
+• Coco/Perlite – Medium degree of difficulty with low to medium cost

-Rockwool – Medium/High degree of difficulty and medium cost
+• Rockwool – Medium/High degree of difficulty and medium cost

-Hydroponics – Medium/High degree of difficulty and high cost
+• Hydroponics – Medium/High degree of difficulty and high cost

 Conditioning And Care

 Typically, clones are kept under 16 hours of light by fluorescent or LED lights.
 These lights are more gentle compared to the sun.
 Therefore, as we transition them to their pot life, these clones will need to be introduced to sunlight or other strong lighting, gradually.
 Outdoors, for the first few days do partial or indirect sunlight.
 Shade will be the clone’s best friend as it adjusts to normal light.
-Indoors, if you have lighting with adjustable intensity, bring it to about 50% intensity for the first couple days then move it up incrementally.
-If your lighting doesn’t have this function, you can also move the light up so that it’s further from the plant and move it down a little bit every day/every other day.

 Feeding And Watering Your Cannabis Clone

+A common mistake is to frequently overwater your plant.
+When you water it, you want roughly a fifth of the water to drain from the bottom of the pot.
+Some experts suggest letting the media dry up a bit.
 When feeding, it’s important to remember that it is possible to over feed.
 Most seasoned growers recommend only feeding once or twice a week to avoid this.
 If your plant needs moisture more than this, give it plain water between feedings.
 When choosing nutrients for your plant, it’s a safe bet to pick a line of nutrients made for cannabis.
 Products like Fox Farm’s Big Bloom will provide feeding instructions on the label for the amount of nutrients you add to your water.
-This will vary based on the type of feeding you’re doing whether that’s general or heavy feeding, or specifically for transplants/seedlings.